Ava railway station: History

 The station was one of the three new stations on the then Hutt Valley Branch opened on 26 May 1927.
 Provisionally referred to as "the Cuba Street station", it was eventually named Ava after another nearby street.
 From 1 March 1954 with the closing of the Melling to Haywards section, this route became the main route to Upper Hutt and the Wairarapa.
 Ava initially had sidings, which had been removed by 1970.
 In 1976, the original 1927 building was replaced by a new shelter.

 On the night of 8 December 2014, a northbound "Matangi" FP/FT unit 4397 hit a downed traction pole at the station and became entangled in the overhead lines.
 No passengers or crew were injured, but the unit suffered frontal damage from the impact with the pole.
 Electric train services between Taitā and Petone were cancelled the following day while three traction poles and 150 metres of overhead line were repaired.

 The western access ramp over the railway was found to require strengthening work in February 2016.
-It was later damaged in the 2016 Kaikoura earthquake on 14 November and, due to safety risks, was removed during the weekend of 17–18 December, leaving the station inaccessible by wheelchair, as the eastern access ramp only has stairs.
+It was later damaged in the 2016 Kaikōura earthquake on 14 November and, due to safety risks, was removed during the weekend of 17–18 December, leaving the station inaccessible by wheelchair, as the eastern access ramp only has stairs.
 The western ramp was rebuilt and reopened in October 2018.